Ali Mohamed (double agent): Speculated cooperation with U.S. intelligence

 In October 2001, the Raleigh News & Observer noted that Ali Mohamed may be cooperating with the U.S. government.
 "Defense lawyers and many other observers believe that Mohamed, who has not yet been sentenced, is now cooperating with the United States, though the government has never confirmed this.
 When he is sentenced he could receive as little as 25 years under his plea agreement."
 In his book The Mission, The Men, and Me: Lessons from a Former Delta Force Commander, former Delta Force commander Pete Blaber indicates he met Ali Mohamed who gave him information on how to infiltrate Afghanistan, find al-Qaeda commanders, and operate in country undetected in late 2001.

 Further news sources in 2001 seem to suggest that Ali Mohamed is providing information on al-Qaeda in an attempt to reduce his sentence, and that his sentencing "has been postponed indefinitely."
 In 2006, Mohamed's wife, Linda Sanchez, was reported in 2006 as saying, "He's still not sentenced yet, and without him being sentenced I really can't say much.
 He can't talk to anybody.
 Nobody can get to him.
 They have Ali pretty secretive...it's like he just kinda vanished into thin air."

 In 2011, former FBI agent Ali Soufan confirmed that Mohammed is still awaiting sentencing.
+Since October 2001 he has not appeared in public records of the US Prison system, and his current whereabouts are unknown.
+It is speculated that he may be in witness protection somewhere in the United States.